shepmaster/rust-ffi-omnibus/site/tuples/index.md

 the `StructLayout` property and define the layout as sequential.
 We also provide some implicit conversion operators to make going between types fairly seamless.

-**Warning** - Tuples only exist in .NET 4.0 and above, so this code example is not automatically tested in Travis CI.